OpenEvalProject/evals/manuscripts/elife-02181/v1/manuscript.md

 Levels of ISY1 were similarly affected in fandango mutants during oogenesis and in the early embryo (Figure 3C), suggesting this decrease did not explain the differential requirements of Fandango for splicing of early zygotic and maternally encoded transcripts.
 Mutant clonal analysis of a stronger allele of fandango (nonsense mutation), showed a complete loss of the female germ line in adult ovaries (data not shown).
 This demonstrated that the two isolated alleles of fandango are hypomorphic and suggested that Fandango was required, albeit at lower levels, for splicing of maternal transcripts.
 We concluded it is unlikely that a differential expression and/or association of core components of the spliceosome could potentially explain the differential requirements for Fandango between oogenesis and the early embryo.
 The most likely explanation is that Fandango is quantitatively (but not qualitatively) differentially required during early embryonic development.

-## Reduction in Fandango levels affects mainly its splicing function
+### Reduction in Fandango levels affects mainly its splicing function

-Transcriptional elongation can affect co-transcriptional splicing (
+Transcriptional elongation can affect co-transcriptional splicing (de la Mata et al., 2003; Ip et al., 2011).
+It was recently shown that Syf1, the yeast ortholog of Fandango, is also important for RNApol II transcriptional activity (Chanarat et al., 2011; David et al., 2011), therefore we decided to investigate transcription in fandango embryos.
+Three intronless early zygotic genes (nullo, snail, and scute) and two early zygotic genes with introns (even-skipped and tailless) were selected for further analysis by real-time qPCR.
+During mid/late-syncytial blastoderm (stage B) (Figure 4A, ‘Materials and methods’), no significant differences in transcript abundance were observed between control and fandango (Figure 4—figure supplement 1A), whereas embryos mutant for grapes showed the expected reduction of transcript levels (Figure 4—figure supplement 1A; Sibon et al., 1997).

 ![Figure 4.](https://cdn.elifesciences.org/articles/02181/elife-02181-fig4-v1.jpg)

-**Figure 4.:** fandango mutants.(A) Embryos were divided into three different groups according to developmental stage (‘Materials and methods’), stage A: early/mid-syncytial blastoderm embryos, stage B: mid/late-syncytial blastoderm embryos, and stage C: blastoderm cellularization embryos.
+**Figure 4.:** (A) Embryos were divided into three different groups according to developmental stage (‘Materials and methods’), stage A: early/mid-syncytial blastoderm embryos, stage B: mid/late-syncytial blastoderm embryos, and stage C: blastoderm cellularization embryos.
 (B) Western blot for RNApol II CTD Ser2 phosphorylation levels.
-Control and fand embryos showed a similar increase in the global levels of RNApol II CTD Ser2 phosphorylation over the course of early embryonic development. α-Tubulin was used as a loading control.
-(1C) Quantification of the CTD Ser2 phosphorylation from five independent western blot assays showed no significant difference at any of the embryonic developmental stages analyzed (Two-way ANOVA p>0.05 ns.).DOI: http://dx.doi.org/10.7554/eLife.02181.010
+Control and fand1 embryos showed a similar increase in the global levels of RNApol II CTD Ser2 phosphorylation over the course of early embryonic development. α-Tubulin was used as a loading control.
+(C) Quantification of the CTD Ser2 phosphorylation from five independent western blot assays showed no significant difference at any of the embryonic developmental stages analyzed (Two-way ANOVA p>0.05 ns.).

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/02181/elife-02181-fig4-figsupp1-v1.jpg)

-**Figure 4—figure supplement 1.:** fandango mutants.(A) Real-time qPCR analysis to measure levels of early zygotic transcripts from intronless (nullo, snail, and scute) and containing introns genes (even-skipped and tailless) during embryonic development. mRNA levels from early zygotic genes were normalized with β-actin mRNA levels.
-At stage B, when early zygotic genes are transcribed, there was no significant differences in mRNA abundance for any of the genes analyzed in either control or fandango samples (Two-way ANOVA p>0.05 ns.).DOI: http://dx.doi.org/10.7554/eLife.02181.011
+**Figure 4—figure supplement 1.:** (A) Real-time qPCR analysis to measure levels of early zygotic transcripts from intronless (nullo, snail, and scute) and containing introns genes (even-skipped and tailless) during embryonic development. mRNA levels from early zygotic genes were normalized with β-actin mRNA levels.
+At stage B, when early zygotic genes are transcribed, there was no significant differences in mRNA abundance for any of the genes analyzed in either control or fandango samples (Two-way ANOVA p>0.05 ns.).

 During transcriptional elongation, RNApol II is specifically phosphorylated on the Ser2 residue of its carboxy-terminal domain (CTD) (Hsin and Manley, 2012).
 In agreement with the onset of early zygotic transcription, we observed a significant increase in RNApol II CTD Ser2 phosphorylation as the embryo developed from early/mid-syncytial blastoderm (stage A), into mid/late-syncytial blastoderm (stage B), and blastoderm cellularization (interphase 14) (stage C) (Figure 4A,B).
 Both control and fandango embryos showed a similar increase in global levels of RNApol II CTD Ser2 phosphorylation (Figure 4B,C).
 As transcriptional regulation during interphase 14 (stage C) relies on correct expression of early zygotic genes and degradation of many maternal RNAs (MZT) (Tadros and Lipshitz, 2009), we concluded that transcriptional changes at this stage (Figure 4—figure supplement 1A) were most likely a consequence of the widespread defects occurring during mid/late-syncytial blastoderm.
 Altogether, we concluded that the observed reduction in Fandango levels affects mainly its splicing function.

-## Ectopic maternal expression of an early zygotic transcript in the mutant background was sufficient to suppress its splicing defects
+### Ectopic maternal expression of an early zygotic transcript in the mutant background was sufficient to suppress its splicing defects

-To investigate if the differential requirement of Fandango for splicing of early zygotic and maternally encoded transcripts potentially resulted from distinct transcript sequences, we generated an early zygotic
+To investigate if the differential requirement of Fandango for splicing of early zygotic and maternally encoded transcripts potentially resulted from distinct transcript sequences, we generated an early zygotic kuk transcript (kuk-LacZ) under the control of an UAS/Gal4 inducible promoter, where the open reading frame (ORF) was replaced by LacZ (Figure 5A, see ‘Materials and methods’ for more details).
+As expected, when this construct was expressed zygotically, it was correctly spliced in control but not in fandango embryos (Figure 5B).
+In contrast, splicing of the kuk-LacZ construct occurred normally in both control and fandango mutants when it was expressed maternally (Figure 5B).
+Since maternal expression of an early zygotic transcript, in a fandango mutant background, was enough to suppress its splicing defects, we concluded that the differential requirement of Fandango for splicing of early zygotic transcripts was most likely due to the developmental context of gene expression and not a particularity in the early zygotic pre-mRNA sequences.
+Consistently, we failed to detect differences related to intron size, splice sites consensus, and exon–intron structure between maternal and zygotic transcripts (Figure 2—figure supplement 2B–D).

 ![Figure 5.](https://cdn.elifesciences.org/articles/02181/elife-02181-fig5-v1.jpg)

 **Figure 5.:** (A) The kuk-LacZ construct was built using the 5′UTR, the intron and the 3′UTR of the kuk small transcript (dark gray), and replacing the kuk ORF (black) by the LacZ coding sequence (light gray).
 To induce the expression of this construct it was put under the control of the UAS promoter (green) to drive the tissue specific expression with GAL4 drivers.
 Orientation and position of primers used for splicing analysis is indicated (arrows).
 (B) RT-PCR analysis of the kuk-LacZ construct.
-When it was zygotically expressed, it was correctly spliced in control but not in fand embryos (similarly to the endogenous small 1kuk transcript).
+When it was zygotically expressed, it was correctly spliced in control but not in fand1 embryos (similarly to the endogenous small kuk transcript).
 Intron retention with e–e primers (red dots, kuk-st: 596 bp and kuk-LacZ: 869 bp) and a PCR product with i–e primers (751 bp) were observed in the mutant.
-When it was maternally expressed, kuk-LacZ construct was correctly spliced both in control and fand embryos, being detected just the spliced form of the construct (green dots, 1kuk-st: 437 bp and kuk-LacZ: 713 bp).
-In contrast, the endogenous zygotically expressed small kuk transcript (kuk-st) is still poorly spliced in fand embryos carrying the 1kuk-LacZ construct.
+When it was maternally expressed, kuk-LacZ construct was correctly spliced both in control and fand1 embryos, being detected just the spliced form of the construct (green dots, kuk-st: 437 bp and kuk-LacZ: 713 bp).
+In contrast, the endogenous zygotically expressed small kuk transcript (kuk-st) is still poorly spliced in fand1 embryos carrying the kuk-LacZ construct.
 Open circles indicate unspecific PCR products (confirmed by sequencing).
-Green dots indicate correctly spliced transcripts, whereas red dots indicate unspliced transcripts (intron retention).DOI: http://dx.doi.org/10.7554/eLife.02181.012
+Green dots indicate correctly spliced transcripts, whereas red dots indicate unspliced transcripts (intron retention).

-## A small early zygotic transcript with multiple introns was poorly spliced in wild-type embryos
+### A small early zygotic transcript with multiple introns was poorly spliced in wild-type embryos

 fandango mutants showed a significant reduction in Fandango and ISY1 protein levels (Figure 3C), which most likely impaired efficient activation of the spliceosome (Villa and Guthrie, 2005).
 Since mitosis inhibits splicing (Shin and Manley, 2002), pre-mRNA splicing of early zygotic transcripts needs to be highly efficient for these genes to be correctly expressed.
 This suggests the existence of a developmental pre-requisite for highly efficient splicing, so that a suboptimal activation of the spliceosome would specifically impair pre-mRNA splicing of early zygotic but not maternal transcripts.
 Wild-type embryos already showed a detectable amount of intron retention in early zygotic transcripts (Figure 2B,D, Figure 2—figure supplement 2B), which was dramatically exacerbated in fandango embryos (Figure 2B,D, Figure 2—figure supplement 2B).

 We hypothesized that regardless of transcript size, there was also a constraint on pre-mRNA splicing of early zygotic transcripts in wild-type embryos.
-We generated a gene where the 5′UTR sequence including the intron of the small zygotic
+We generated a gene where the 5′UTR sequence including the intron of the small zygotic kuk transcript was quadruplicate to test this hypothesis (Figure 6A,D see ‘Materials and methods’ for more details).
+Quadruplicate introns were linked by in-frame LacZ coding sequences, and the entire construct (4x intron kuk-LacZ) was under the control either of an endogenous early zygotic minimal promoter (nullo-4x intron kuk-LacZ, ∼2.5 Kb) (Figure 6A) or an inducible UAS/Gal4 promoter (UAS-4x intron kuk-LacZ, ∼2.5 Kb) (Figure 6D).
+The total size of the encoded pre-mRNAs was comparable to many other endogenous early zygotic genes (e.g., kugelkern, runt, krupple).
+As a control, we introduced point mutations in the splice sites of these constructs to generate comparable intronless transcripts (no intron kuk-LacZ) (Figure 6A,D).

 ![Figure 6.](https://cdn.elifesciences.org/articles/02181/elife-02181-fig6-v1.jpg)

 **Figure 6.:** (A and D) The 4x intron kuk-LacZ construct was a variant of the kuk-LacZ that contains four copies of kuk small transcript intron (dark gray).
 Each intron is separated by 201 nucleotides of an in frame Lac-Z sequence (light gray).
 The no intron kuk-LacZ construct has all splice sites present in the 4x intron kuk-LacZ construct mutated to thymidines.
 The constructs were fused to a nullo minimal promoter (blue) (A), or fused to an inducible UAS promoter (green) (D).
 Orientation and position of primers used for splicing analysis is indicated (arrows).
 (B) RT-PCR analysis showed significant splicing defects (intron retention) of the 4x intron kuk-LacZ construct when expressed under the control of an endogenous early zygotic promoter (nullo promoter).
 The first intron was correctly spliced, being detected mainly the PCR product corresponding to the spliced form (green dot).
 The remaining introns (second, third, and fourth) were completely unspliced (red dots, intron retention).
 In the intronless (no intron kuk-LacZ) construct, under the control of the same nullo promoter were only observed PCR bands whose sizes correspond to unspliced forms (red dots, intron retention).
 (C) Real-time qPCR analysis showed that the 4x intron kuk-LacZ and no intron kuk-LacZ constructs were expressed to the same extent when under the control of the nullo minimal promoter (t test p>0.05 ns.).
 (E) RT-PCR analysis of the 4x intron kuk-LacZ construct showed significant splicing defects (intron retention) when zygotically expressed in wild-type embryos under the control of an inducible UAS promoter.
 Although the most 5′-localized introns (first and second) were still partially spliced, being observed two PCR bands corresponding to the spliced (green dots, int1: 191 and int2: 385 bp), and unspliced forms (red dots, int1: 347 and int2: 541 bp).
 The furthest 3′-localized introns (third and fourth) were completely unspliced, being only observed one PCR band with the size corresponding to intron retention (red dots, int3: 463 and int4: 385 bp).
 Maternal expression of the 4x intron kuk-LacZ construct was sufficient to significantly suppress splicing defects in the four introns analyzed (green dots, spliced forms: int1: 191, int2: 385, int3: 307, int4: 229 bp; red dots, unspliced forms: int1: 347, int2: 541, int3: 463, int4: 385 bp).
 Zygotic and maternal expression of the no intron kuk-LacZ construct only showed PCR bands with sizes corresponding to unspliced forms (red dots, intron retention).
 (F) Real-time qPCR analysis showed that the 4x intron kuk-LacZ and no intron kuk-LacZ constructs were expressed to the same extent both maternally (Two-way ANOVA p>0.05 ns.) and zygotically (p>0.05 ns.) in wild-type embryos.
 All PCR bands shown in these panels were cloned and sequenced to confirm their identity.
-Green dots indicate correctly spliced transcripts, red dots indicate unspliced transcripts (intron retention).DOI: http://dx.doi.org/10.7554/eLife.02181.013
+Green dots indicate correctly spliced transcripts, red dots indicate unspliced transcripts (intron retention).

 Only the first intron (int1) of the 4x intron kuk-LacZ construct was correctly spliced when it was zygotically expressed in wild-type embryos under the control of an endogenous early zygotic minimal promoter (Figure 6B).
 Likewise, when the 4x intron kuk-LacZ construct was early zygotically expressed under the control of the inducible promoter UAS/Gal4 there were similar splicing defects (intron retention) (Figure 6E).